No items found.

 2. Discharge planning

-A smooth transition from hospital to home is crucial for recovery.
-Social workers assess patient needs, including daily activities, home support systems, and necessary medical equipment.
+Social workers assess patient needs, including daily activities, home and community support groups, systems, and necessary medical equipment.
 They collaborate with healthcare professionals to ensure a comprehensive care plan and connect patients with community services like home healthcare or support groups.

 3. Caregiver support